geodave810/ThreadTune/README.md

 3. When creating the thread bodies, I do a join of the sweep of the thread profile & the inner cylinder.
 If you have another body located where it joins it will join that one also.
 I have not found a solution to that yet.

 4. You can bog the program down if your sweep of the threads is too long or has a lot of points for the spline helix.

+5. This will probably work better in a new design for now as I have not tested this much.